the fast & minimal camera

 Finally, Apple ProRAW photos both include depth/semantic maps in their data, and make use of them for processing.

 A depth map is an image that encodes the estimated physical depth for each pixel in the image.
-On iPhone, it is produced with a combination of physical sensors (LiDaR, stereo disparity) and AI.
+On iPhone, it is produced with a combination of physical sensing (LiDaR, stereo disparity) and AI.

 There are pros and cons to this kind of processing.
 However, it is undeniably entirely unlike the kind of processing that happens in film photography, or traditional digital photography, and is a key difference between what it means to shoot Bayer RAW vs Apple ProRAW.